wpieters/wpieters.github.io/content/posts/i-asked-chatgpt-to-write-a-blog-post-about/index.md

 ---
-title: "I asked ChatGPT to write a blog post about..."
+title: "I Asked ChatGPT to Write a Blog Post About..."
-date: 2023-01-17
+date: 2023-03-10
-description: "A reflection on developer motivations and the importance of focusing on code over compensation"
+description: "An experiment with ChatGPT to see how well it can write blog posts"
-tags: ["career", "motivation", "chatgpt", "programming"]
+tags: ["ai", "chatgpt", "writing", "experiment"]
 canonicalURL: "https://dev.to/wynandpieters/i-asked-chatgpt-to-write-a-blog-post-about-5h59"
 cover:
-    image: "posts/i-asked-chatgpt-to-write-a-blog-post-about/images/fso52s8sc9dsektxez05.png"
+    image: "posts/i-asked-chatgpt-to-write-a-blog-post-about/images/banner.png"
-    alt: "Cover image for I asked ChatGPT to write a blog post about..."
+    alt: "Cover image for I Asked ChatGPT to Write a Blog Post About..."
     caption: ""
 ---